Path-Check/paper-cred/SPECIFICATION.md

 For signature verification, devices should maintain an indexed local key-value stores of approved public keys in PEM format.

 Data represented in QR codes can be encoded in JSON and URI formats, but URI formats are strongly preferred due to their smaller message size.
 Examples are in JSON for easier readability but both encodings are described in this document.

+## Payload Types

+All payload type specifications must be submitted as pull requests to the [payload](payloads) folder in this repository.
+Payload specifications define the syntax and semantic meaning of the fields as well as their order in the serialization process.

 ## Case Insensitivity